 - able to work well as part of a team

 - disciplined, with good attention to detail

-- alert, and able to remain calm under pressure and in the event of an emergency.
+- alert, and able to remain calm under pressure and in an emergency.

 Depending on the industry you want to work in, useful experience for deckhands includes:

 - experience as a hospitality crew member at sea

 - customer service work, especially in tourism or related areas

 - experience at sea, such as pleasure boating or volunteering for the coastguard.

 Deckhands need to have good hand-eye co-ordination, a good level of fitness and must be strong.

 - Maritime New Zealand